animeshrisal/orchid-class-reference-project/README.md

 so if you add delete cascade when you delete a user, it will delete all the posts that are associcated with the user.

 To understand the source code please start reading the comments from the base.html file

+Warning: In the jinja template comments i have given a space between { and %.
+This is because jinja is trying to render it as a syntax and doesn't see it as a comment.
+Make sure there is not space in the code.